-- 1. Make sure that the relevant areas at the fireplace back are sound enough to take the eyebolts.
-If these areas have deteriorated due to prolonged use they should be made sound with suitable cement. - 2.
-Drill two holes in the rear wall of the fireplace for the eyebolt plugs.
-The holes should be drilled within the range of positions shown in figure 14 using a suitably sized masonry drill for the fibre plugs supplied.
+1. Make sure that the relevant areas at the fireplace back are sound enough to take the eyebolts.
+If these areas have deteriorated due to prolonged use they should be made sound with suitable cement.

+- 2. Drill four holes in the rear wall of the fireplace for the wall plugs.
+The holes should be drilled within the range of positions shown in figure 16 using a suitably sized masonry drill bit for the wall plugs supplied.
 The holes should be equidistant each side of the centre line of the fireplace to ensure that the appliance finishes centrally in the opening when tension is applied to the cables. - 3.
-Insert a fibre plug into each hole.
-Use the fibre plugs supplied with this appliance - Never use plastic plugs instead of the fibre plugs supplied.
+Insert a wall plug into each hole.
+Use the wall plugs supplied with this appliance Never use plastic plugs instead of the wall plugs supplied.
 Screw the eyebolts into the plugs.
-Make sure that the bolts are secure. - 4.
-Place the convector box unit close to the fireplace but allow sufficient access into the fireplace opening so that the cables can be threaded through the eyebolts and returned through the back of the convector box.
-If a concealed connection is being used, insert the convector box into the fireplace feeding the supply pipe through the pierced hole in the rear seal.
+Make sure that the bolts are secure.